chromaway/ngcccbase/doc/error-handling.md

             print data["repr"]  # source exception repr string print data["traceback"]  # source exception traceback

 For other clients, this is what the JSON response may look like in case of an error.
-An error is indicated by the presence of an error object ```error.message``` being the one that may be of most interest:
+An error is indicated by the presence of an error object. ```error.message``` may be the attribute of most interest:

     { jsonrpc: '2.0',
       id: 0,